craigrusselltiu/pca-deep-learning/README.md

-# pca-deep-learning
+# Improving Methods of Classifying Prostate Cancer Aggressiveness Using 3D Convolutional Neural Networks and AutoAugment
- My thesis project to improve current means in classifying prostate cancer aggressiveness via deep learning.
+My thesis project aimed at improving current means in classifying prostate cancer aggressiveness by exploring the effectiveness of  3D convolutional neural networks (CNN) combined with AutoAugment.
+Two models were trained for this study, with one using randomly augmented images, and another using the best augmentation ‘policies’ obtained from AutoAugment.
+A policy consists of two contiguous image augmentations, detailed with the magnitude and probability in applying each.